UoB-COMSM0110/2024-group-18/README.md

 ### Use-Cases Breakdown
 As our user stories include casual gamers, we understood early on in the game development process the difficulties when making a game for a large group of customers.
-Therefore, we used a Use-Case Diagram as a guide to inspire the creation of a dual mode gameplay system with an accessibility mode.
-While the game uses standard keyboard controls in Non-Accessibility Mode, it makes use of **Machine Vision** in Accesibility Mode to let players with disadvantages to control the game with head motions.
-This innovation is in line with our commitment to diversity and improves accessibility for those with limited mobility.
+Therefore, we used a Use-Case Diagram as a guide to inspire the creation of a dual-mode gameplay system with an accessibility mode.
+While the game uses standard keyboard controls in Non-Accessibility Mode, it uses **Machine Vision** in Accessibility Mode to let players control the game with head motions.
+This innovation aligns with our commitment to diversity and improves accessibility for those with limited mobility.

-Below is our initial interpretation of this, where we posited the idea that the accessibility mode would be made easier on other dimensions also.
-Eventually we moved away from this idea, as we felt that it was important to our disabled player user story that they were able to play the same game as their friends.
+Below is our initial interpretation of this, where we posited the idea that the accessibility mode would be made easier on other dimensions.
+Eventually, we moved away from this idea, as we felt that it was important to our disabled player user story that they were able to play the same game as their friends.
 <p align="center">
   <img src="Assets_For_ReadMe/newucdiag.png" width="75%">
   <br>